Heroku CI: Browser and User Acceptance Testing (UAT)

 Testing with Selenium

-Heroku CI supports testing with Selenium via the Chrome buildpacks mentioned above.
-Additionally, to run Selenium in Heroku CI, you’ll need:
+Heroku CI supports testing an app with Selenium via the Chrome for Testing buildpack mentioned above.
+To run Selenium in Heroku CI, you’ll need:

-- Language bindings to Selenium - these will vary according to the language you selected.
+- Language binding to Selenium - the WebDriver adapter, select according to the language the app requires.